ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/40_Process Interconnections/406813 Process Control Software.md

 1. Summary
    1. Work under this section shall include computer network and HMI hardware requirements.
 This includes but is not necessarily limited to:
-   2. Ethernet switches.
+      1. Ethernet switches.
-   3. Software.
+      2. Software.
-   4. Accessories and maintenance materials.
+      3. Accessories and maintenance materials.
-1. Related Specification Sections include: 5.
-Section 40 50 00, Instrumentation and Process Controls: Basic Requirements.
+2. Related Specification Sections include:
+   1. Section 40 50 00, Instrumentation and Process Controls: Basic Requirements.
+3. Design Requirements:
-1. Design Requirements: 6.
-Owner shall supply and install the HMI equipment and develop the Graphical screens.
-7. Contractor shall supply specific equipment/software as listed herein and coordinate data translation and general control requirements to the Owner through process meetings.
-8. Data to be made available will represent the data requirements stated on the P&IDs as well as that data which is not on the P&ID but is listed in the Control Strategy Narrative.
-9. Quality Assurance
+   1. Owner shall supply and install the HMI equipment and develop the Graphical screens.
+   2. Contractor shall supply specific equipment/software as listed herein and coordinate data translation and general control requirements to the Owner through process meetings.
+   3. Data to be made available will represent the data requirements stated on the P&IDs as well as that data which is not on the P&ID but is listed in the Control Strategy Narrative.
+   4. Quality Assurance
-1. Work shall be per: 10.
-Institute of Electrical and Electronics Engineers, Inc. (IEEE): 1.
-802.3, Information Technology - Local and Metropolitan Area Networks - Part 3: Carrier Sense Multiple Access with Collision Detection (CSMA/CD) Access Method and Physical Layer Specifications.
-1. 802.3u: IEEE Standards for Local and Metropolitan Area Networks: Supplement to Carrier Sense Multiple Access with Collision Detection (CSMA/CD) Access Method and Physical Layer Specifications Media Access Control (MAC) Parameters, Physical Layer, Medium Attachment Units, and Repeater for 100 Mb/s Operation, Type 100BASE-T. 2.
-802.3x: IEEE Standards for Local and Metropolitan Area Networks: Specification for 802.3 Full Duplex Operation.
-11. Submittals
+4. Work shall be per:
+   1. Institute of Electrical and Electronics Engineers, Inc. (IEEE):
+      1. 802.3, Information Technology - Local and Metropolitan Area Networks - Part 3: Carrier Sense Multiple Access with Collision Detection (CSMA/CD) Access Method and Physical Layer Specifications.
+      2. 802.3U: IEEE Standards for Local and Metropolitan Area Networks: Supplement to Carrier Sense Multiple Access with Collision Detection (CSMA/CD) Access Method and Physical Layer Specifications Media Access Control (MAC) Parameters, Physical Layer, Medium Attachment Units, and Repeater for 100 Mb/s Operation, Type 100BASE-T.
+      3. 802.3x: IEEE Standards for Local and Metropolitan Area Networks: Specification for 802.3 Full Duplex Operation.
+5. Submittals
    1. See Specification Section 01 33 00 for requirements for the mechanics and administration of the submittal process.
+   2. Shop drawings
-1. Shop drawings 12.
-Shop drawings shall include product technical data including: 1.
-Acknowledgement that products submitted meet requirements of the aforementioned standards.
+      1. Shop drawings shall include product technical data including:
+         1. Acknowledgement that products submitted meet requirements of the aforementioned standards.
          2. Manufacturer’s installation instructions.
-1. Operation and Maintenance Manuals.
+   3. Operation and Maintenance Manuals.

 ## Product